Scholarships Available

 About Face Scholarship

-Two, non-renewable scholarships to graduating high school seniors from Fremont High School.
+To be awarded to graduating high school seniors from Fremont High School

 - Students must show great improvement in academic and attitude with preference to those students who have raised their cumulative GPA of at least one point from the end of their freshman year to the end of the second trimester of their senior year